What documents do self-employed borrowers typically need?

 Yes.
 Personal loans have no restrictions on use in most cases.
 Self-employed borrowers often use them to cover business costs without going through a separate business loan process.

-Yes.
-Submitting a request through Harbor Lenders is free and does not require a hard credit pull.
+No. Submitting a request through Harbor Lenders is free and does not require a hard credit pull.